AI

 Everyone knows what the AI acronym stands for, but what happens when we dig a bit deeper?
 Making sense of artificial intelligence definitions is a challenge that data scientists face each day but what about the rest of us?

-With a spaghetti soup of terms and acronyms, the terminology landscape can leave a person utterly confused.
+With a spaghetti soup of terms and acronyms, the terminology landscape of Ai definitions can leave a person utterly confused.
 So we thought we’d attempt a mini-glossary to try and help some of the people that are looking to AI solutions for their business but don’t need to get into the weeds of the technology and just want to get the simplest artificial intelligence definition.
 And, by the way, this is not an extensive list but it may help you decipher some of the more commonly used acronyms and add some new vocabulary to a growing list of AI terms.

 ‘A’ can stand for artificial, as in the Artificial Intelligence abbreviation, but it can also mean automation, as in Robotic Process Automation.
 ‘L’ represents Learning…but it can also mean Language.
 ‘N’ is pretty common for Natural, as in Natural Language Processing, but if you dig deeper into AI technology it can mean Neural.
 I won’t even get into that here.
 ‘I’ is easy – it represents Intelligence – right?
 Well, then you see mention of conversational UI where ‘I’ is for Interface.
 And you wonder why things get confusing?
 A true alphabet soup!
 So here’s a quick list of some of the common terms and how we define them.